RussH/kwin-sliding-notifications/README.md

 ## Prerequisites

-You will need the following development packages installed on your system (Ubuntu/KDE Neon names shown):
+You will need the following development packages installed on your system (KDE Neon names shown):

 ```bash
 sudo apt install g++ cmake extra-cmake-modules kwin-dev \